trinker/qdap/vignettes/qdap_vignette.md

 </td></tr>
 </table>

 Often transcripts contain extraneous material at the top and the argument <font face="courier">skip = ?</font> must be used to skip these extra lines.
 Some sort of unique separator must also be used to separate the person column from the text column.
-By defualt <font face="courier">sep = ":"</font> is assumed.
-If your transcripts do no contain a separator one must be inserted manually.
+By default <font face="courier">sep = ":"</font> is assumed.
+If your transcripts do not contain a separator one must be inserted manually.
 Also note that the researcher may want to prepare the transcripts with brackets to denote non spoken annotations as well dialogue that is read rather than spoken.
 For more on bracket parsing see <a href="#bracket">Bracket/General Chunk Extraction</a>.

 <div class="middleDiv">
 <b><font size="4" color="red">Note: It is important that all sentences contain valid qdap punctuation (<font face="courier">.</font>, <font face="courier">?</font>, <font face="courier">!</font>, <font face="courier">|</font>) in your transcripts.
-Many qdap functions are dependant upon this assumption.</font></b>
+Many qdap functions are dependent upon this assumption.</font></b>
 </div>

 <font size="5" color="orange">&diams;</font> **Reading In Data**- *read.transcript* <font size="5" color="orange">&diams;</font>